jaguardado123/3326-lab-twentytwo/README.md

 The `Animal` class has been made **abstract** to prevent the user from making such a broad/general object.

-Refactor each class by inheriting from the `Animal` class and remove any attributes that will be overriden and override any abstract methods.
+Refactor each class by inheriting from the `Animal` class and removing any duplicate attributes and overriding any abstract methods.

 Once finished, call the `about()` method from `Crocodile`, `Lion`, `Ostrich`, and `Zebra` inside the `Main` class.